michael-han-dev/michael-han-dev/README.md

-<h1 align="left">Hi 👋, I'm Michael</h1>
+<h1 align="left">Hi!
+I'm Michael</h1>
-<h3 align="left">I'm a chilli making dev currently interning at Rootly (YC S21)</h3>

-- 🔭 I’m currently tinkering on some fun stuff...

-- 👨‍💻 All of my projects are available here on github and at [https://michaelhan.dev/](https://michaelhan.dev/)
+<h3 align="left">I study mathematics and computer engineering at Queen's University (on a gap year), set to graduate in 2027.
+I'm currently interning at Rootly (YC S21).
+I have a strong foundation in software and mathematics.</h3>

+- Learn more about me at [https://michaelhan.dev/](https://michaelhan.dev/)

 <h3 align="left">Connect with me:</h3>
 <p align="left">